Bradshaw/spaceshipsin.space/sources/markdown/out/rust-skunks/index.md

 ### Tallies

 During play, the machinist will keep track of certain things, like time, resources, mounting conflict, and whatever other somewhat quantifiable *things* might have influence on the story.
-They can be represented by a die, tally marks on paper, plastic beads in bowls, or anything else that is easy to use to count.
+They can be represented by a die, tally marks on paper, beads in bowls, or anything else that is easy to use to count.
 Tallies *usually* count up to six, but sometimes they might count to four or eight if the machinist has *a very good reason*.

 Tallies are an abstraction of the actual *thing* they're tracking, they don't have units, they're just meant as a easy way to track the shape of the situation.